Spectroscopy of hot-electron pair emission from a driven quantum dot: Two-particle dynamics - Results

 In \FigPart{fig_2p}{c,d}, we contrast the above case of two equal spins subject to Pauli exclusion against the degenerate situation with two opposite spins initially occupying the same dot orbitals.
 In the absence of Coulomb interaction, $\kappa=0$, this implies equal addition energies for the two particles, and thus simultaneous emission.
 The filter-region charge and kinetic energy accordingly exhibit only one peak, where the energy is approximately twice as large compared to the second peak of the spin-split case \BrackFigPart{fig_2p}{a,b}.
 The spectral density in panel~(d) furthermore features much more closely spaced lines once both particles are localized well within the filter region.
-This clearly reflects the two-particle character of the wave packet, being composed of all possible pairs of single-particle energies.
+The reason for this is that the spectral density is composed of all possible \emph{pairs} of (not equally spaced) single-particle energies stemming from the contributions of the two emitted particles.